 Cognitive reappraisal involves cognitively reframing an event, altering the emotional experience of the triggering event.
 Cognitive reappraisal is a emotional regulation technique often taught in cognitive behavioral therapy and other therapeutic practices.

 A component of many theories of emotions is appraisal.
-We subjectively appraise situations, infusing external stimuli and external events with meaningful interpretations.
-We draw upon similar circumstances from our past to process meanings of the events in the present.
+We subjectively appraise situations, infusing external stimuli with memories, creating a story.
+We draw upon similar circumstances from our past to process events in the present.
 These appraisals (full of meaning) impact emotional reactions.

 Cognitive Reappraisal is a process of reframing how we see and judge an event with the intent to improve an adverse emotional reaction to the circumstances.

 An event by itself has little meaning—just an occurrence.
 Its the value we place on the event that creates meaning.
 Mostly these appraisals are unconscious events.

 For example, we drive past a neighbor who is walking their dog, we smile and wave when they look our direction.
 Our neighbor, however, doesn't reciprocate the pleasantries and looks the other way.
 The event is we waved and they didn't.
 Our appraisal follows the event.
 "They must be mad at me."
 Our appraisal ignites deeper emotion than the event.
 We gave the event meaning and the subjective meaning arouses our system.

 Some theories of emotion, such as the James-Lange theory, suggest that the event arouses the system and then we interpret the event based upon the heightened arousal and behavioral reaction.
 Their famous example is that we don't experience fear because of an encounter with the bear; we experience fear because we are running from the bear.
 Their hypothesis is that our behavioral reaction is a fundamental part of the appraisal.